mlbridge/mlbridge.github.io/README.md

 Bridge Plugin that prevents the fallthrough to other plugins.
 Moreover, the ML Bridge Plugin sends back a Honeypot or a Blackhole IP to the user querying the malicious domain.
-If the domain does not exist in the manually vetted list, the preprocesssed request is then sent to the machine learning model where it infers whether it is benign or malicious.
+If the domain does not exist in the manually vetted list, the preprocessed request is then sent to the machine learning model where it infers whether it is benign or malicious.

 If the machine learning model is highly confident that the request is of a